Mouradadel1919/toxic-content-classifier/README.md

   - Uses **BLIP (Bootstrapping Language-Image Pretraining)** to generate captions.
   - Captions are analyzed for safety using the fine-tuned DistilBERT model.

-- **Voice Safety**:
-  - Transcribes audio to text via ASR (Automatic Speech Recognition).
-  - Processes the transcript with the text safety models.

 - **Layered Safety Verification**:
   - **LLaMA Guard** as a **hard classifier** for strict filtering.
   - Fine-tuned DistilBERT as a **soft classifier** for nuanced moderation.

 - **Deployment**:
   - End-to-end pipeline deployed with **FastAPI** for real-time inference.
-  - Fully containerized and ready for production environments.

 ---